GoogleChrome/web.dev/src/site/content/en/react/nextjs-route-prefetching/index.md

 subsequent navigations.

 Next.js only *fetches* the JavaScript; it doesn't execute it.
-That way, it's not downloading any additional content that the page might request until you visit the link.
+That way, it's not downloading any additional content that the prefetched page might request until you visit the link.

 {% Aside 'caution' %} Because prefetching depends on the browsing conditions,